mafoxcs/small-python-projects/README.md

 ### **Project 80, Vigenère Cipher:** An encryption scheme so advanced it remained unbreakable for hundreds of years until computers were invented.

 _Perform more advanced math on text._

+### **Project 81, Water Bucket Puzzle:** Obtain exactly four liters of water by filling and emptying three buckets.

+_Use string templates to generate ASCII art._